GSA/search-gov-website/README.md

 ## Technologies you should be familiarize yourself with

-- [Jekyll](https://jekyllrb.com/docs/) - The primary site engine that builds your code and content.
+- [Jekyll](https://jekyllrb.com/docs/) &mdash; The primary site engine that builds your code and content.
-- [Front Matter](https://jekyllrb.com/docs/frontmatter) - The top of each page/post includes keywords within `--` tags.
+- [Front Matter](https://jekyllrb.com/docs/frontmatter) &mdash; The top of each page/post includes keywords within `--` tags.
 This is meta data that helps Jekyll build the site, but you can also use it to pass custom variables.
 - [U.S. Web Design System v 2.0](https://v2.designsystem.digital.gov)